hymnsrepo/hymnsrepo-site/_hymns/make-me-an-instrument.md

 ---
-title: "Make me an instrument"
+title: Make me an instrument
+subtitle: St. Francis of Assisi
 ---

 Make me an instrument of your peace: